-"Wow, I thought you guys were better catchers," Snotlout said as if to talk to himself.
+"Wow, I thought you guys were better catchers," Snotlout said as if to himself.
 He grinned smugly.

-Snotlout gulped, annoyed, as he wiped at the stew with his chubby fingers, grease pouring down his face and onto the floor.
-Ruffnut and Tuffnut were about to go into fits of giggles when he launched his bowl at Ruffnut, which hit her squarely on her shirt.
+Snotlout gulped, annoyed, as he wiped at the stew with his chubby fingers, grease pouring down his face onto the floor.
+Ruffnut and Tuffnut were about to go into fits of giggles when Snotlout launched his bowl at Ruffnut, hitting her squarely in the chest.

 The whole hall had exploded into a food flinging place of battle.
 All the tables and benches had been pushed onto their sides, making great places to hide behind.
 Hiccup swore he could see Ack running around with a barrel lid and ladle in place of the normal shield and sword.

-All Hiccup had been hit with was a handful of blackberries that was going to stain his vest if he didn't take care of it soon.
-Like he wanted to have a great, big and black blotch on his clothes.
+All Hiccup had been hit with was a handful of blackberries that would stain his vest if he didn't take care of it soon.
+Like he wanted to have a great big black blotch on his clothes.
 He only hoped that those berries were the last thing he was going to be hit with.